recreationx/recreationx.github.io/src/content/blog/osctf_forensics.md

   - forensics
   - ctf
 ogImage: ""
-description: A writeup for the Python bytecode re chall in BTCTF 2024
+description: A writeup for the Excel macro forensics chall in OSCTF 2024
 ---

 ## Challenge Description